MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/storagereplica/New-SRPartnership.md

 New-SRPartnership @Parameters"
 ```

-This example creates two replication groups separately and then pairs those groups.
+This example creates two replication groups separately and then creates a partnership between those
+groups.

 The example uses splatting to pass parameter values from the `$Parameters` variable to the command.
 Learn more about [Splatting](/powershell/module/microsoft.powershell.core/about/about_splatting).